demianmnave/CML/README.md

 ## Running Tests

-To build and run the CML test suite, you will need a local Boost installation having at least Boost.Test.
-The tests should work with Boost 1.54 and higher, but Boost 1.60 and higher is suggested.
-From the command line, start in your build directory and execute:
+To run the test suite from a command prompt using a Makefile-like generator, start in your build directory and execute:

-`cmake . -G<generator name> -DCML_BUILD_TESTING:Bool=On`
+`cmake . -G<generator name> -DCML_BUILD_TESTING=On -DCML_BUILD_TYPE=RELEASE`

 Then, to build the tests (again from your build directory):